kubernetes/community/events/elections/README.md

 - Leave the poll open for the duration of voting.
   - Remember to send a 24 hour reminder before closing the poll.
   - Click "Stop poll" at the end of the election, wait a minute then refresh the page for results.
-  - Select "Condorcet IRV" on the right hand side of the page to select method.
+  - Select "Condorcet IRV" on the right hand side of the page to select the results method.
   - Mail results of the election to the steering committee private list and await instructions.
 - Push election results into the community repo under events/elections _after_ the Steering Commmittee has announced the results.